CNAME record: ANAME record

 Several managed DNS platforms implement a non-standard ALIAS or ANAME record type.
 These pseudo records are managed by DNS administrators like CNAME records, but are published and resolved by (some) DNS clients like A records.
 ANAME records are typically configured to point to another domain, but when queried by a client, answer with an IP address.
+While ANAME record types were submitted for standardization, there are other non-conforming implementations, so they can do whatever the owner of the DNS platform chooses, including existing at the apex of a zone and existing for domains that receive mail.

+The main advantage of ANAME records over CNAME records is that they can be used on a zone apex, while a standards-following resolver will not treat domain names with CNAME records as a zone apex.

-ANAME record types was going through standardization, but there probably exist many non-conforming implementations, so they can do whatever the owner of the DNS platform chooses, including existing at the apex of a zone and existing for domains that receive mail.
-One possible advantage of ANAME records over CNAME records is speed; a DNS client requires at least two queries to resolve a CNAME to an A record to an IP address, while only one query is necessary to resolve an ANAME to an IP address.
-The assumption is that the DNS server can resolve the A record and cache the requested IP address more efficiently and with less latency than its DNS clients can.
-The ANAME record type was a draft standard being considered by the IETF, but the latest draft document expired in January 2020.
+Also, while a DNS client requires at least two queries to resolve a CNAME to an A record to an IP address, an ANAME will shift the second and subsequent query to the server.
+If the DNS server can resolve the A record and cache the requested IP address more efficiently and with less latency than its DNS clients can, then the DNS client can resolve the query faster.

+The ANAME record type was submitted as a draft standard to IETF.
+However, the latest draft document expired in January 2020 and has been superseded by a series of proposals, the most recent of which is the one for the SVCB and HTTPS record types.